njuptlogic/Pillar_fusion/README.md

 # Develop
 python setup.py develop

-# (File "/root/miniconda/envs/unitr/lib/python3.8/site-packages/kornia/geometry/conversions.py",line 556)
-if you meet this problem,please try the method below at the 556 line
-# this slightly awkward construction of the output shape is to satisfy torchscript
-    #已修改output_shape = [*list(quaternion.shape[:-1]), 3, 3]
-    output_shape = (quaternion.size(0), 3, 3)  # Or use the known shape instead of inferring dynamically

-    matrix = matrix_flat.reshape(output_shape)
-    return matrix
 ```
 ### The reference dependencies are as follows (conda list results)
 You can check your env from [condalist.md](https://drive.google.com/file/d/1ZSDUnbZnMthaENyE6A-VCPRN2hEkx7Dh/view?usp=drive_link)